Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-Each $a_i \in S$ will be represented by a jelly $A_i$ of width 1 and height $a_i$.
-At the beginning of the game, these jellies are stored at the top right of the level, on top of each other separated by a platform of width 1.
+\begin{proof} We proceed by reduction from the \textsc{3-Partition} problem.
+Let all blocks of jelly be pink.
+We represent each $a_i \in S$ by a jelly $A_i$ of width 1 and height $a_i$.
+At the beginning of the game, we store these jellies at the top right of the level, on top of each other separated by a platform of width 1.
 This way, the player can move the jellies $A_i$ in any order, and the first move of a jelly is always to fall on the left.

-We represent triplets by triplet gadgets of width 5 and height B+2 (see Figure \ref{reduction1} and Figure \ref{reduction2}).
-Two jellies of size $2\times{1}$ are separated vertically by a space of height B. They are blocked by grey walls to ensure that they cannot move and that they don't fall, and on the right of the bottom block, a platform allows the movable jellies to fall next to the space to be filled.
+We represent triplets by triplet gadgets of width 5 and height $B+2$ (see Figure \ref{reduction1} and Figure \ref{reduction2}).
+Two jellies of size $2\times{1}$ are separated vertically by a space of height $B$.
+Grey walls ensure that they cannot move and that they do not fall.
+On the right of the bottom block, a platform allows the movable jellies to fall next to the space to be filled.
 To solve the puzzle, the player must fill this space with movable jellies in order to merge the two jellies into one.
 At the bottom right corner of the triplet, a hole leads to the triplet below, except for the one at the bottom of the board.
-Due to gravity and the disposition of the walls, the only way to connect the two jellies is to fill the space between them with a jelly of height exactly B.
+Due to gravity and the disposition of the walls, the only way to connect the two jellies is to fill the space between them with a jelly of height exactly $B$.

 Two triplets are linked by a choice zone of height $\frac{B}{2}$ (or the height of the tallest movable jelly available at the beginning).
 It is composed of a jelly of height $\frac{B}{2}$ and width 1 at the very left that connects the bottom jelly of the upper triplet with the top jelly of the lower triplet, and is not accessible to the player due to the hole at the top of the lower triplet.